 WordPress SEO by Yoast

-WordPress SEO is a search engine optimization plugin that as of this writing has been downloaded close to 13,000,000 times, which means it’s either one of the most popular WP plugins ever or somebody with OCD keeps downloading it by mistake.
-What is search engine optimization or SEO?
-It’s a series of strategies you can employ to make your blog more attractive to search engines and to raise your all-important Google ranking.
-WordPress SEO helps you fine-tune your blog’s SEO.
-Fine tune it so that search engines and web surfers will flock to it like patrons to a pub with free beer.
-Getting a handle on all of the plugin’s options can seem daunting, but the guide posted below will soon have you SEOing along with the best of them.
+WordPress SEO is a search engine optimization tool and one of WP’s most popular plugins.
+Thirteen-million-plus downloads don’t lie.
+WordPress SEO helps you fine-tune your blog so search engines and web surfers will flock to it like patrons to a pub with free beer.
+Getting a handle on all of the plugin’s options can seem daunting, but the guide below will soon have you SEOing along with the best of them.

 Page Builder by SiteOrigin